BabakBar/Landing-First-Tech-Job/README.md

 ## The 'STAR' — Your Resume

 My first resume was a Microsoft Word horror show.
 That’s until I found the STAR method—Situation, Task, Action, Result.
 A good resume is a compelling story of your professional journey.
 Stick to one page, but make it pop.
-I created the last one with Canva.
+I created the last one with Canva (links at the end)

 ## Cover Letters: Less is More